The Individuals with Disabilities Education Act (IDEA) states that all children in the U.S. have a right to a "free appropriate public education."

 Professionals within your child's district are usually the ones who do the evaluation, but it can also be done by a developmental pediatrician or psychologist.The evaluation is what determines that your child is eligible for special education.
 It also helps identify the special services your child might need.

 If you think your child's evaluation isn't accurate, you can ask for an independent evaluation.
 That will be done by a professional from outside the school district.
-Your child's district will pay for that evaluation.
+Your child's district may pay for that evaluation.

 If the evaluation shows your child needs special education or services, creating an Individualized Education Program is the next step.
 The IEP will be tailored to your child's needs and abilities.